timmonfette1/iptool-ffi/README.md

 ### Javascript
 `make js-build`<br />
 Will compile the FFI and build the Node.js package in the resulting "package/" directory.

+### Java
+`make java-build`<br />
+Will compile the FFI and build the Java package in the resulting "package/" directory.<br />

+There is a dependency on the "libjffi-jni" package.
+I know for a fact this has to be installed on Ubuntu systems (including Linux Mint and Trisquel).
+I don't know about other OSes and whether or not they need it.
+I didn't include an auto-installation for this in the makefile since it might be OS dependent so installing it is on you.<br />

+The Iptool library is provided in a .jar file in the "jars/" directory.
+Add ALL of these jars to the build path of your project to make use of the Iptool library.<br />

+The Iptool object has two constructors:

+  - Pass the path to the "lib/" directory explicitly.
+  - Pass nothing and use the defualt location `System.getProperty("user.dir");`.

+See the example for passing a path if you need extra clarification.

 ### Perl
 `make pl-build`<br />